SECRYPT 2010 Abstracts

 Authors:

-Alex H. Wang
+Alex Hai Wang

 Abstract: The rapidly growing social network Twitter has been infiltrated by large amount of spam.
 In this paper, a spam detection prototype system is proposed to identify suspicious users on Twitter.
 A directed social graph model is proposed to explore the “follower” and “friend” relationships among Twitter.
 Based on Twitter’s spam policy, novel content-based features and graph-based features are also proposed to facilitate spam detection.
 A Web crawler is developed relying on API methods provided by Twitter.
 Around 25K users, 500K tweets, and 49M follower/friend relationships in total are collected from public available data on Twitter.
 Bayesian classification algorithm is applied to distinguish the suspicious behaviors from normal ones.
 I analyze the data set and evaluate the performance of the detection system.
 Classic evaluation metrics are used to compare the performance of various traditional classification methods.
 Experiment results show that the Bayesian classifier has the best overall performance in term of F-measure.
 The trained classifier is also applied to the entire data set.
 The result shows that the spam detection system can achieve 89% precision.